cash2one/VideoTranscoding-Backend/README.md

 [![Build Status](https://travis-ci.com/luiscajl/VideoTranscoding.svg?token=pmaXrqcdKzZPYdpspVgq&branch=master)](https://travis-ci.com/luiscajl/VideoTranscoding)
 ![Version](https://img.shields.io/badge/version-0.1-brightgreen.svg?style=flat)

+This application transcode a video that you send on all formats what you want and diferent resolutions.

 ###### Everything seems to be working nice now
 Mac is a whatsapp bot/framework I made as a weekend project.
 The project itself has all you need to make your own custom bot easily.